DanielEichman/CE3_Eichman/README.md

 ####Moore's Questions
 --Question: is reset synchronous or asynchronous?

-Synchrounous.
-As the process's senstivitly list only contains "clk".
+Synchronous.
+As the process's sensitivity list only contains "clk".
-####Mealy's Questions
+####Mealy’s Questions
 --Question: Will it (next-state process) be different from your Moore Machine?
-No. It should be exacally the same as the evelvator will move in the exact same manner.
+No. It should be exactly the same as the elevator will move in the exact same manner.

 --Question: is reset synchronous or asynchronous?
-Synchrounous.
-As the process's senstivitly list only contains "clk".
+Synchronous.
+As the process's sensitivity list only contains "clk".
 ####Lab handout Questions
 What is the clock frequency?

 Period: 10 ns, therefore the frequency is 100MHz

 What value would we set to simulate a 50MHz clock?

-100ns.
+20ns.